WishKnish/KnishIO-Technical-Whitepaper/README.md

 # Algorithm: Molecule Construction

-When a client initiates a new transaction, it must construct and correctly sign a molecule to represent that transaction and all of its relevant data, before sending it to a receiving node which will then cryptographically secure such data to ensure its validity, and (in certain cases) ensure that third-party observers are not able to violate the privacy of the participants.
+When a client initiates a new transaction, it must construct and correctly sign a molecule to represent that transaction and all of its relevant data, before sending it to a receiving node which will then cryptographically verify such data to ensure its validity, and (in certain cases) ensure that third-party observers are not able to violate the privacy of the participants.

-This procedure involves the generation of a private key for the next available atomic position, the hashing of atomic data to generate a molecular hash, the creation of a WOTS+ signature for the molecule, and finally, the creation of a new quantum-resistant KnishIO wallet to receive any leftover tokens remaining, or to serve as the user's next molecule's signatory.
+This procedure involves the generation of a private key for the next available atomic position, the hashing of atomic data to generate a molecular hash, the creation of a WOTS+ signature for the molecule, and finally, the creation of a new quantum-resistant wallet to receive any leftover tokens remaining, or to serve as the user's next molecule's signatory.

 1. Client obtains biometric secret
 2. Client generates atomic structure to fulfill transaction and shift remaining balance